-Node i sends GOOD messages, which include small solution $s^$ and $u(s^) = u(s)$ , to its parent node $p_i$ .
-Value assignments, which are not included in $s^$ , can be considered as don't-care variables.
-Therefore, $s^$ compatible with more number of solutions in ancestor nodes.
+Node i sends GOOD messages, which include small solution s^ and $u(s^) = u(s)$, to its parent node p_i .
+Value assignments, which are not included in s^ , can be considered as don't-care variables.
+Therefore, s^ compatible with more number of solutions in ancestor nodes.

-The small solution $s^$ includes a lesser number of value assignments, if utility $u(s^)$ takes a lower value.
-Several small solutions in $S{i,i}$ , which have different utilities, may be overlapped in solution space.
+The small solution s^ includes a lesser number of value assignments, if utility $u(s^)$ takes a lower value.
+Several small solutions in $S{i,j}$, which have different utilities, may be overlapped in solution space.
 Therefore, we also use best-first ordering for evaluation of utility.